PROJECT: ADHD Women: Resisting a Neuronormative World

 Fieldwork

 Fieldwork consists of four phases and takes place with ADHD women in the United Kingdom.
 Phases 1 and 2 have now been closed.
 In 2024 Phases 3 and 4 take place.
-Completion of Phase 3 is a requirement for participation in Phase 4.
 Phase 3 of data collection consists of a survey with a number of optional open questions (online till 9 August 2024).
 Phase 4 consists of one (single) semi-structured conversation over Zoom.
+Participating in Phase 3 does not require participation in Phase 4.
+Find more information here.

 Detailed information about the ADHD Women’s project, who can participate, and how to participate, can be found on the following pages: